TRLPC: Increasingly selective loan buyers demand higher prices

 "The market is as choosy as can be," said one arranger.

-Within the past two weeks, contact lens distributor ABB Optical withdrew a US$650m financing, travel company Apple Leisure pulled a $510m deal and SiteOne Landscape Supply abandoned a US$350m term loan.
+Within the past two weeks, contact lens distributor ABB Optical withdrew a US$650m financing, travel company Apple Leisure pulled a US$510m deal and SiteOne Landscape Supply abandoned a US$350m term loan.
 All three were slated for dividend recapitalizations.
-Xerium Technologies also put the brakes on a $495m refinancing.
+Xerium Technologies also put the brakes on a US$495m refinancing.

 The loan market had been holding up well compared to high-yield bonds but has been slipping overall.
 The SMi100 average bid was 98.21 on October 6, down from 99.62 as recently as July 21, according to Thomson Reuters LPC data.